jimsxchen/genlogger/README.md

 The default root logger level is set to "DEBUG", rotating file handler, maximum file size is 5MB, the default rotating file number (rotate_num) is 1.
 All these settings can be changed by passing the name/value pairs.
 See below prototype for more details.

 When the live log file reaches 5MB, it saves it to a backup file the same name as the live one but with suffix of ".1".
-When the live log reaches 5MB again it overwrites (replaces) the backup file so on so the log file size is capped to maximum 2*5MB.
+When the live log reaches 5MB again it overwrites (replaces) the backup file and so on so the log file size is capped to maximum 2*5MB.

 If the user wants different logging level for submodules, can set this in the main_app after the set_logger call.
 Example: